askingalot/NashDotNet-Feb11-2021/README.md

+**NOTE:** The code found in this repo is as it was at the end of the .net meeting.
+The GitHub Issue Creator started during the meeting is under development in this repo: https://github.com/askingalot/github-issue-creator

+---

-# Nashville .Net User Group
+# Nashville .NET User Group

 ## _Feb 11, 2021_